 - Hevo public APIs for performing different actions in the Hevo platform.
 Read API Docs to know more about the different APIs that Hevo offers.

-Hevo allows a maximum of 100 requests to the public APIs per minute per user.
+Hevo allows a maximum of 100 requests to its public APIs per minute per user.
 This means that in any 60-second window, you can make up to 100 API calls.
+However, you can contact Hevo Support to increase the limit as per your requirement.

 If the API rate limits is exceeded, Hevo displays the error message: Request rate limit exceeded, and rejects any new API requests.
 You must wait for the limit to reset before you can make your next API request.